DEFRA/defra-docker-node/IMAGE_SCANNING.md

 Generally speaking the only vulnerabilities that are excluded are binaries used by the `npm` command line tool, as these are not exploitable in a running container, and are complicated to update.

-The scan output on the GitHub Action log will provide details of the gate and trigger that has failed, along with the CVE ID of the vulnerability.
+The scan output and the artifacts on the GitHub Action log will provide details of the type and severity of the vulnerability, along with the CVE ID of the vulnerability.

-The vulnerability report also provides the CVE ID and package name in a file with the suffix `-vuln.json`, available in the failed Github Action's artifact.

-To exclude the vulnerability add an item to the `anchore-policy.json`'s `whitelists` section.
+To exclude the vulnerability add an item to the `.grype.yaml`'s `ignore` list.
+Full details on formatting the YAML can be found in the `grype` documenation under [Specifying Matches to Ignore](https://github.com/anchore/grype#specifying-matches-to-ignore).

-The item will need a unique ID specified, the gate and trigger that has failed, and a trigger ID which comprises the CVE ID and package name separated with a `+`.
+The preferred option is to specify the CVE ID, along with the type of vulnerability and the package name itself.
+This makes it easier to tie the reported vulnerability to the file.

-The below JSON shows the format to add an exclusion for a failure on the `vulnerabilities` gate, on trigger `package` for `CVE-2020-8116` against the `dot-prop` package:
+The example below shows the yaml to exclude the `CVE-2021-3807` vulnerability for the `npm` package `ansi-regex`, as well as the `npm` package itself as `CVE-2021-43616`:
 ```
-"whitelists": [
-{
-    "id": "whitelist1",
-    "name": "NPM binaries Whitelist",
-    "version": "1_0",
-    "items": [
-        { "id": "item1", "gate": "vulnerabilities", "trigger": "package", "trigger_id": "CVE-2020-8116+dot-prop" }
-    ]
-}
+ignore:
+  - vulnerability: GHSA-93q8-gq69-wqmw
+  - vulnerability: CVE-2021-3807
+    package:
+      type: npm
+      name: ansi-regex
+  - vulnerability:  CVE-2021-43616
+    package:
+      type: npm
+      name: npm
 ```

 Any exclusions should be recorded in the [POLICY_CONFIGURATION.md](POLICY_CONFIGURATION.md) with an explanation of why they are considered non-exploitable.

+When updating an image to a newer version it is important to remove all existing ignores and only re-add ones that have still not been fixed to ensure the `.grype.yaml` file does not become cluttered with fixed vulnerabilities.

 ### Patching an Alpine package